qlanenesia/tools-addpackage/README.md

 - External SMTP Setup: configure an external SMTP relay for the server
 - Run AutoSSL: trigger an AutoSSL check for all users at once
 - Delete Default / Unused Packages: clean up default packages or accounts you don't need
-- User Lookup: check a cPanel account summary by username

 ## Preview